-International entertainers and artists are finding it increasingly difficult to secure visas to perform in the UK, but there are ways to improve prospects of making a successful application to the British Home Office.
+The UK visa application process can often be challenging for international entertainers who are planning to perform in the UK, but there are ways to improve prospects of making a successful application to the British Home Office.

-If you’re a professional performer from a non-EEA country, you will only be granted entry into the UK and the required permission to work if you hold the correct visa.
+If you’re a professional performer, you will only be granted entry into the UK and the required permission to work if you hold the correct visa.
 This means making an application to the UK Home Office.

 The reality however is visas are usually the last thing on anyone’s mind when organising overseas music events.
 The venues are booked, the promotion wheel is in motion.
 How the artists will actually get to the destination usually comes somewhere down the list of priorities.